Bites: Current Concepts

 OCCLUSAL CONFUSION

 Dentists in school are taught that occlusion is an act that must be carefully controlled, but they are not taught why.
-They learn that each tooth should provide a centric bite stop, but they don't learn how the bite table should function to provide a platform for the mandible to rest on and exercise against, and how this platform affects craniofacial muscle tonus, facial growth, and body posture.
+They learn that each tooth should provide a centric bite stop, but they don't learn how the teeth work together orthopedically to provide a platform for the mandible to rest on and exercise against, and how this platform affects craniofacial muscle tonus, facial growth, and body posture.
 The bite table is among the most stable of craniofacial growth landmarks in mammals, including our recent ancestors, while other craniofacial components fluctuate more widely around it.
 However, when we industrialized our food supply, human bite tables became much less stable structurally, more postero-inferiorly located, and more asymmetrical.
-Those changes have had profound effects on our health, but dentists have been unable to connect them with the bite changes that cause them, because they have no way to measure the functional health of bites.
+Those changes have had profound effects on our health, but dentists have been unable to connect them with the bite changes that cause them, because the parameters by which dentists measure bites have no relevancer to their orthopedic function or health.

 The inability of traditional dentistry to understand how bites work is revealed by the way bites are managed clinically.
 Altering a bite has been described as "sailing into uncharted waters".
 Most dental authorities consider any bite treatment, even stabilizing a bite, to be invasive and therefore only to be used as a last resort.
 Clinical dentistry treats the bite table as a wall with a number of critical support areas (centric stops), each of which must be carefully preserved; because reducing it could cause the existing bite to become lost and difficult or impossible to find again.
 Therefore, bite changes are considered dangerous, because they are irreversible.
 The reluctance to change a bite is so widespread in clinical dentistry today that successful phase one disk recapturing procedures using oral orthopedic appliances are usually followed by an attempt to return to the pre-treatment bite, even though that process causes more than half of the patients to undergo recurrence of the disk displacement and at least some recurrence of symptoms.

-If a bite is corrected according to conventional standards, complaints of bite discomfort are assumed to be caused by factors other than bite strain.
+If a bite is corrected according to conventional standards and patients complain of discomfort, their discomfort is assumed to be caused by factors other than bite strain.
 Patients who have become uncomfortable with the feel of their bite following proper dental reconstruction have been diagnosed as having occlusal disease, occlusal neurosis, occlusal dysesthesia,1 occlusal hyperawareness, positive occlusal sense, body dysmorphic disorder, somatoform disorder, monosymptomatic hypochondriacal psychosis,2 or phantom bite syndrome3.
 Studies of this condition have found that it is not associated with any recognized anatomical features or proprioceptive changes, such as altered interdental thickness discrimination.4-5 Treatments reportedly used for it have included cognitive behavioral therapy, counseling, psychotherapy, and medications including pimozide (a neuroleptic drug),6-7 dothiepin (antidepressant),8 tricyclic antidepressants,9-10 serotonin-selective reuptake inhibitors, seratonin-norepinephrine reuptake inhibitors,9,11-12 monozide (anti-psychotic),13 mirtazapine (noradrenergic and specific serotoninergic antidepressant), and aripripazole (a dopamine partial agonist).9

-Most of the clinical research on bites has attempted to precisely locate the best mandibular position for simultaneous contact of all the teeth, or at least all the back teeth, because the conceptual frameworks by which dentists evaluate bites grew out of laboratory techniques that employ a hinge articulator.
+Most of the clinical research on bites has attempted to precisely locate the best mandibular position for simultaneous contact of all the teeth, or at least all the back teeth, because the conceptual frameworks by which dentists evaluate bites grew out of laboratory techniques that employ a hinge articulator to mount the models of the upper and lower dentitions.
 However, human mandibles, as all mammalian mandibles, do not work like hinges, even multi-adjustable hinges.
 Instead, they always allow the mandible some horizontal freedom of movement within the central bite area.
 In fact, that horizontal freedom of movement due to the TMJs was the breakthrough that distinguished mammals from reptiles, because it enabled mammals to rub their teeth together in order to chew food, rather than just tear and swallow it like reptiles.
 Thus the mammalian bite table functions as a platform that occupies an area.
 That area is certainly smaller today than it was in our pre-industrial ancestors, but there is no reason to expect it to be zero.

 The bite table is not a wall, but a dynamic platform in which each structual member is constantly adapting its position to keep its articular surfaces aligned with functional forces.
 Normal healthy human teeth have a mobility of 50 - 100 microns,14-15 and they can adaptively shift position by hundreds of microns overnight to accommodate bite forces.
 Therefore, reversing symptoms produced by a bite change does not require precisely reproducing all the critical support areas that existed before the change - it requires restoring the ability of the bite to provide a stable central bracing platform and a range of motion that is acceptable to the rest of the postural system.
-The barrier to using bite change therapeutically is our inability to predict the effects of altering a bite in any particular manner.
+The barrier to using bite change therapeutically has been our inability to predict the effects of altering a bite in any particular manner, because we have not understood how bites work orthopedically.

 BITES AND TMJ DISORDERS

-Provocation studies provide strong evidence that bite features can have a causal role in TMJ disorders.
+Bite strain can certainly cause TMJ disorders.
 Symptoms have been produced experimentally by adding high fillings (bite interferences) to centric stops,16-20 working side excursions,21-23 and balancing side contacts.24-31 In one subject, an experimental temporary bite interference only .25 mm tall caused symptoms that persisted for nine months until they were treated with a bite plate.32 It's reasonable to expect the bite to affect TMJ health, because it determines the braced location and functional range of motion of the condyles; and the location of the braced (close packed) position and the functional range of motion of the articulating bones in other joints affects their health.
 It's also reasonable to expect the bite to affect the health of the jaw muscles, because it provides their primary exercise template.
 In other parts of the body, the physical features of the template against which muscles exercise affects the health of those muscles, and the jaw muscles have been shown to react almost immediately to even minute changes in the contours of their exercise template.33-38

 However, researchers have been unable to find a connection between TMJ disorders and bites.39-40 A few bite parameters (deep overbite, anterior open bite, loss of posterior support, and unilateral cross-bite) show weak correlations with TMJ disorders at extreme values; but normal variants of most bite parameters show no correlation with any functional condition.41-42 As a result of this failure to correlate, some researchers have concluded that the bite plays no significant role in TMJ disorders and therefore that evidence based treatment provides no justification for bite treatment.